kushalasrani/Walmart-Sales-Data-Analysis/README.md

 $ \text{Gross Margin Percentage} = \frac{\text{gross income}}{\text{total revenue}}\\=\frac{16.0265}{336.5565} = 0.047619\\\approx 4.7619\% $

 ---------------------------- CODE ----------------------------------------

-For the rest of the code, check the  file
+For the rest of the code, check the WalmartSales.sql file